Weight loss1 can be an uphill struggle. Particularly if you have more than just a few pounds to lose.

 There is only one active ingredient in this product and that is Orlistat.

 This was approved for pharmaceutical use as Xenical in 1999.
-It is prescribed to treat obesity alongside a low fat calorie controlled diet.
+It is prescribed to treat obesity, with weight loss, alongside a low fat calorie controlled diet.
 It was approved in a lower dosage for over the counter sale in 2007.

 Alli contains 60mg of Orlistat as opposed to Xenical 120mg.